tmzt/idemsh/README.md

 Blocks are simple, starting with a _block command_, such as `each` and ending with `end`.

-** Note: this program is a work in progress, not all of the features described below are implemented. `idemsh` follows symantic versioning, pre 1.0 releases may break compatbility with previous versions, though this will be kept to a minimum.
+## Planning

-See the PLANNING.md document for more details.
+This program is a work in progress, see the [PLANNING.md](PLANNING) document for what are doing. `idemsh` follows symantic versioning, pre 1.0 releases may break compatbility with previous versions, though this will be kept to a minimum.